If you want to discreetly track your health and wellness without a huge screen on your wrist, there are still plentiful options.

 Whoop Strap 4.0 key specs and features:

-It tracks daily core wellness metrics that it displays via a daily health dashboard, and is compared against baselines, using a traffic light system.
-It's superb at telling you if you're fatigued or getting sick.
+We’ve used it extensively over the past two years and love the core wellness metrics that it displays via a daily health dashboard.
+It compares these against baselines, using a traffic light system.
+It’s superb at telling you if you’re fatigued or getting sick.

 It also compiles comprehensive weekly and monthly reports based on your stats, and lifestyle choices.